milantimotijevic/battle-simulator/README.md

 Each army will select its target based on its own attack strategy, which is specified upon army's creation.
-The damage and likelihood of their attacks will depend on their unit count.
-Each attack, whether it was successful or not, will incur a short reload-timer.
+The damage and likelihood of their attacks landing will depend on their unit count.
+Each attack, whether it was successful or not, will incur a short reload timer.
 The latter also depends on the army's unit count.

 FEATURES: